LSU gymnastics finishes third in SEC Championship meet

 On balance beam, both Konnor McClain and Chio put up big scores for their team.
 Both gymnasts scored 9.95's and the Tigers had a slight lead at the halfway point of the rotation.

 On floor exercise, Kaliya Lincoln anchored the rotation with a 9.95.
+She earned a share of the SEC title on floor in a four-way tie.

 The Tigers ended the meet on vault and were led by Chio who scored a 9.975.